-Aquifer Storage and Recovery (ASR) - The District operated the ASR facilities in coordination with Cal-Am while diverting 699 acre-feet (AF) of Carmel River Basin water for injection and storage in the Seaside Basin during the 2016 water year (WY).
-Since inception of the ASR program, a total of 5,685 AF has been diverted from the Carmel River for storage and subsequent recovery through the end of WY 2016.
+Aquifer Storage and Recovery (ASR) - The District operated the ASR facilities in coordination with Cal-Am while diverting 2,345 acre-feet (AF) of Carmel River Basin water for injection and storage in the Seaside Basin during the 2017 water year (WY).
+Since inception of the ASR program, a total of 8,030 AF has been diverted from the Carmel River for storage and subsequent recovery through the end of WY 2017.

 Water Availability - In cooperation with the United States Geological Survey (USGS), the District worked to calibrate an integrated ground water-surface water GSFLOW/MODFLOW model to update water availability for additional water supply from the Carmel River.
+The model is due to be finalized in early 2018.
 In addition, the District completed a draft instream flow study and hydraulic model to simulate flow requirements for steelhead in the Carmel River.
-These models will be finalized in mid-2017, and allow the District to model different water supply scenarios and their impacts on the Carmel River environment.
+A final version will be developed after regulatory agencies complete their reviews.
+These models will allow the District to simulate different water supply scenarios and their impacts on the Carmel River environment.

-Well Permitting - MPWMD issued 11 Water Distribution System Permits and 13 Confirmation of Exemptions for private properties that met the criteria established in District Rules and Regulations.
+Well Permitting - MPWMD issued 2 Water Distribution System Permits and 21 Confirmation of Exemptions for private properties that met the criteria established in District Rules and Regulations.
 Applications were reviewed for potential impacts to the water resource system and other water users.

-Proposition 1 Integrated Regional Water Management (IRWM) Program - An agreement for sharing Proposition 1 funds in the Central Coast funding area was executed that will allow the Monterey Peninsula region to receive \$4.2 million for implementation of projects.
-Initial scopes of work were also developed for projects to ensure the involvement of Disadvantaged Communities in IRWM planning efforts.
+Proposition 1 Integrated Regional Water Management (IRWM) Program - The District spearheaded an effort that will allow the Monterey Peninsula region to receive \$4.2 million for implementation of projects.
+At the State's direction, the first round awarded in 2017 will target conservation and supply projects in Disadvantaged Communities.